zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_ssh/_index.md

 ## SSH connection test

-- Once the script has finished its run, you should be able to SSH to the Azure Arc-enabled server by running:
+- Once the script has finished its run, you should be able to connect via SSH to the Azure Arc-enabled server by running the below command.

   ```shell
     az ssh arc --resource-group <resource_group> --name <arc_enabled_server> --local-user <username>